What’s the Difference between a Lawyer and a Barrister?

-Some people might get confused on the differences between a lawyer and a barrister.
-Some people use them interchangeably.
+Some people are confused between lawyers and barristers which they use the terms interchangeably.
 But is there really a difference between them?
-And how can we identify them?
+How can we identify them?

 A barrister, on the other hand, is a court advocate.
-When an issue becomes complicated, a lawyer can assign a barrister to represent the client.
-He/she may assist the solicitor/lawyer in drafting court documents and give legal advice on the client.
+When an issue becomes complicated, a lawyer can engage a barrister to represent the client.
+He/she may assist the solicitor/lawyer in drafting court documents and give legal advice to the client.

 Perhaps to explain it with more sense, their functions can be likened to your family doctor.
 When you get sick and it worsens to the point that it needs the help of not just one doctor, your family doctor will have to refer you to a specialist.
-In a legal situation, the family doctor is the lawyer and the specialist is the barrister.
-They pretty much have the same responsibilities as lawyers.
-It’s just that barristers are more experts in court proceedings.
+In a legal situation, the family doctor is the solicitor and the specialist is the barrister.
+They have the same responsibilities as lawyers, but the barristers have more expertise in court proceedings.

-All barristers are lawyers but not all lawyers are barristers.
+All barristers (and solicitors) are lawyers but not all lawyers are barristers.

-Lawyers are the most accessible type of legal professionals for anyone having a legal problem.
-They are expected to provide legal advice to clients who are not necessarily in a dispute yet but also to those who want to avoid legal disputes.
+Lawyers are the most accessible type of legal professionals for anyone having legal problems.
+They are expected to provide legal advice to clients who are not necessarily in a dispute yet but want to avoid legal disputes.

 Barristers also give legal advice and this is usually for clients whose case escalated into something bigger.
 As court experts and advocates, they are expected to make sure that the client is taking the proper steps throughout their legal situation.

 Lawyers and barristers can both represent clients inside the court.
-The only difference is, lawyers usually represent clients in the magistrate courts or known as the lower courts.
+The only difference is, lawyers usually represent clients in the magistrate courts (or known as the lower courts).
 As for barristers, they usually represent clients in the higher courts.
-They are briefed or instructed by lawyers to properly represent the client in the court.
+They are briefed or instructed by lawyers to properly represent the client in court.

 Of course, court proceedings require a lot of paperwork.
 Lawyers must give a hand to their client in gathering the necessary documents needed to move forward with their legal situation.
 For cases that had reached the higher court, a barrister’s assistance is needed to properly handle the client’s current situation.
 Lawyers and barristers may work side by side to make sure that the right steps are taken.